MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-remote-gateway-with-alliance-connect-virtual-gateway-content.md

 #### Single-region multi-active resiliency

 Alliance Access uses an embedded Oracle database.
 To align with a multi-active Alliance Access deployment, you can use a path-resilient architecture.
 A path-resilient architecture places all required SWIFT components in one path.
 You duplicate each path as many times as you need to for resiliency and scaling.
 If there's a failure, you fail over an entire path instead of a single component.
 The following diagram shows what this resiliency approach looks like when you use availability zones.
 This architecture is easier to configure, but a failure in any component in a path requires that you switch to another path.

-Adding additional components to this architecture likely increases the overall costs.
-It’s important to factor this into your planning and budgeting for the project.
+Adding other components to this architecture likely increases the overall costs.
+It’s important to factor these components into your planning and budgeting for the project.

 By combining Web Platform and Alliance Access on a single VM, you reduce the number of infrastructure components that can fail.
 Depending on the usage pattern of the SWIFT components, you might consider that configuration.
 For Alliance Access components and Alliance Connect Virtual instances, deploy the related systems in the same Azure zone, as shown in the preceding architecture diagram.
 For example, deploy Alliance Access Web Platform VMs, Alliance Access VMs, HA-VMs in two availability zones.

 ![Diagram that shows resiliency options.](media/swift-arg-multi-az-.svg)

 Because SWIFT components connect to different nodes, you can't use Azure Load Balancer to automate failover or to provide load balancing.
 Instead, you have to rely on SWIFT's software capabilities to detect failure and switch to a secondary node.
 The actual uptime you achieve depends on how quickly a component can detect failure and fail over.
-Because you're using availability zones or availability sets, the VM uptime SLA for each component is well-defined.
+Because you're using availability zones or availability sets, the virtual machine uptime service level agreement (SLA) for each component is well-defined.

 #### Multi-region multi-active resiliency